-Graduate assistantships and associateships
+Assistantships and associateships

-Appointments as graduate assistants and associates are available in most academic units offering graduate work to students admitted with regular status.
+Appointments as research or teaching assistants (RAs & TAs) and associates are available in most academic units offering graduate work to students admitted with regular status.
 Students who have completed a master's degree or the equivalent may be considered for graduate associateships when available.

 A number of academic units administer assistantships under research programs sponsored and supported by government, industry, and foundations.
 Inquiries concerning requirements and deadlines as well as applications should be sent to the head of the appropriate academic unit.
-Nonresident tuition is waived (but not the resident tuition) for all graduate assistants and associates working 25% or more time if their first working day occurs before the end of the first five days of instruction during the semester in question.